lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-   The two "setforce" commands cancel the forces applied on the atoms of the two edges, respectively.
+   The two *setforce* commands cancel the forces applied on the atoms of the two edges, respectively.
 A fix setforce applies at every step of the simulation, and are here applying along all 3 directions: :math:`x`, :math:`y` and :math:`z`.
 The two velocity commands set the initial velocities along :math:`x`,